 A biology degree from UA Little Rock can prepare you for a variety of career areas, such as research, healthcare, education, environmental management, business, and more.
 Our biology students benefit from extensive laboratory work and hands-on experiences with modern laboratory and field equipment.
 In addition, we offer three biology minors.

 Students pursuing the Bachelor of Science in biology can choose from five different concentrations:

-This concentration is designed to give student a broad overview of biology.
-Students completing this program have a broad background but also have enough upper-level courses to build depth in knowledge and skills.
-The program provides sufficient flexibility that students can tailor their programs to specific needs.
+The general biology concentration gives students a broad overview of biology and provides enough upper-level courses to build depth in knowledge and skills.
+Students can tailor their programs to specific needs.

-This concentration is designed to prepare students interested in ecology, conservation, and organismal biology for entry into graduate program, employment in governmental agencies, non-profit organizations, or positions where an integrating organismal and ecological background is required.
+The environmental and organismal biology concentration prepares students interested in ecology, conservation, and organismal biology for entry into graduate school, employment in government agencies, non-profit organizations, and more.

 Secondary Education/Teacher Licensure

-Students who select biology as their major must have completed at least 15 credit hours at UALR, have a cumulative grade point average of 2.00 or greater on all course work at UALR, and have taken BIOL 1400 or BIOL 1401 (or equivalent) with a grade of C or greater.
+Students who select biology as their major must have completed at least 15 credit hours at UA Little Rock, have a cumulative GPA of 2.00 or greater on all course work at UA Little Rock, and have taken BIOL 1400 or BIOL 1401 (or equivalent) with a grade of C or greater.

 Students who entered UA Little Rock conditionally by contract must complete the contract before being eligible for admission to the biology program.
 Decisions regarding course equivalency and situations in which students have tested out of courses or transferred credit from other programs will be made by the department chairperson.

 Transfer students with 30 hours or more in transfer credit may be accepted into the biology degree program with fewer than 15 hours at UA Little Rock with the approval of the department chairperson.
 View the guide to applying for admission at UA Little Rock.